libcommon/task-py/README.md

     RemoveColumnsCLITask.run_command()
 ```

+## Development

+See [DEVELOPMENT.md](DEVELOPMENT.md) for development instructions.

 ## Contributing/Suggestions

 Contributions and suggestions are welcome!
-To make a feature request, report a bug, or otherwise comment on existing
+To make a feature request, report a bug, or otherwise comment on existing functionality, please file an issue.
-functionality, please file an issue.
-For contributions please submit a PR, but make sure to lint, type-check, and test
-your code before doing so.
+For contributions please submit a PR, but make sure to lint, type-check, and test your code before doing so.
 Thanks in advance!